How to mummify a pharaoh: A step-by-step guide

 The embalming priests knew that if this was not done, the remains would decay quickly and the mummification process would fail.

-So, they developed a process where they could be removed via a small incision that was made in the left side of the abdomen.
+So, they developed a process to remove them via a small incision that was made in the left side of the abdomen.

-Each of the organs were then placed in separate canopic jars, which were decorated with the heads of the four sons of Horus, who were believed to protect the organs.
+Each of the organs were then placed in a separate canopic jar, which were decorated with the heads of the four sons of Horus, who were believed to protect the organs.

-Specifically, the lungs were placed in the jar with the head of the jackal-headed god, Duamutef, while the stomach was placed in the jar with the head of the human-headed god, Imsety.
+The stomach was placed in the jar with the head of the jackal-headed god, Duamutef, while the liver was placed in the jar with the head of the human-headed god, Imsety.

-The intestines were stored in one with the head of the baboon-headed god, Hapy, and the liver was in the jar with the head of the falcon-headed god, Qebehsenuef.
+The lungs were stored in one with the head of the baboon-headed god, Hapy, and the intestines were in the jar with the head of the falcon-headed god, Qebehsenuef.

 Canopic Jars